 - Add the coconut milk, remaining curry powder, salt, and black pepper, to taste and bring to a boil.
 Reduce heat to medium low and simmer for 10 minutes or until the vegetables reach the desired doneness.

 - Remove from heat and add the lime juice, cilantro, and adjust the seasoning if necessary.
-Serve over the Village Harvest Organic Protein Blend with additional lime wedges and cilantro if desired and enjoy!
+Serve over with the protein blend and additional lime wedges and cilantro, if desired and enjoy!

 - *The easiest way to grate fresh ginger is to freeze the entire ginger root in a zip top bag and grate what you need with a Microplane grater peel and all!